nichtich/Plack-App-GitHub-WebHook/README.md

     Otherwise, if the hook was called and returned a false value.

+- HTTP 500 Internal Server Error

+    If a hook died with an exception, the error is returned as content body.

 This module requires at least Perl 5.10.

 # CONFIGURATION